A Few Quick Ones: "Big Business"

 After the song "Ol' Man River" is mentioned at the Angler's Rest, Mr Mulliner tells the following story about his nephew Reginald.

 Reginald plans to sing "Ol' Man River" at the annual village concert at Lower-Smattering-on-the-Wissel in Worcestershire.
 The lawyers of a legal firm inform him that he has inherited fifty thousand pounds from a cousin in Argentina.
-Reginald is happy about this because he wants money to marry his fiancée Amanada Biffen.
+Reginald is happy about this because he wants money to marry his fiancée Amanda Biffen.
 Until now their engagement had been secret, because Reginald was not rich, and Amanda's uncle and guardian, retired financier Sir Jasper Todd, wouldn't have approved.
 Amanda tells Sir Jasper that Reginald has been left fifty thousand pounds.
 Sir Jasper knows Reginald is not very intelligent and starts to think of ways to get his money.
 He invites Reginald to his large residence, Wissel Hall.
 Sir Jasper also happens to be increasing the insurance on his house.
-Sir Jasper sells Reginald fifty thousand pounds worth of oil stock, pretending he is being generous.
+Sir Jasper sells Reginald fifty thousand pounds worth of oil stock ('Smelly River Ordinaries'), pretending he is being generous.
 Reginald tells Amanda about his purchase, but Amanda realizes that her uncle sold him worthless stock.
 She is upset with Reginald for buying the shares and says she will agree to marry Lord Knubble of Knopp the next time he proposes.

 Reginald's disappointment in losing his money and Amanda puts him in the right state of mind to sing "Ol' Man River" very well.
 He performs the song in blackface at the village concert, feeling particularly sombre because Amanda is sitting in the front row near Lord Knubble.
 His performance is very moving and he receives thunderous applause.
 Normally diffident, Reginald feels emboldened and goes to Wissel Hall to confront Sir Jasper.
 Nobody answers at the door, so Reginald climbs up a ladder to a first floor balcony.
 Inside the house, he sees Sir Jasper pouring paraffin over paper and shavings on the floor.
 Reginald supposes it is for removing stains.
 He remembers he put burnt cork on his face and hands, and decides he should wash up before talking to Sir Jasper.
 He leaves the house.
 Outside, he is stopped by Police Constable Popjoy, who thinks he is a burglar.
 Meanwhile, Amanda, deeply moved by Reginald's performance, changes her mind and wants to marry him.
 She sees him running away from Popjoy.
 She knocks out Popjoy with a wrench from behind, and tells Reginald she loves him.
 Reginald describes what he saw Sir Jasper doing with paraffin.
 She tells Reginald to go home to wash up.
 When Popjoy comes to, she says he was hit by Sputnik and invites him to Wissel Hall.
 At the house, she tells her uncle that she will bring Popjoy inside if he does not sell Reginald back the oil shares.
 She adds that the value has gone up and he needs to pay a hundred thousand pounds.
 Sir Jasper reluctantly agrees.